-Bring the affected adapter(s) to an Apple Retail Store or a participating Apple Authorized Service Provider.
+Bring the affected adapter(s) to a participating Apple Authorized Service Provider.
 We will need to verify your iPhone serial number as part of the exchange process so please bring your iPhone with you.

 The affected power adapter will be disposed of in an environmentally friendly way.